top of page

 Erigeron pulchellus

 Soft stems rise from hairy, soft, paddle shaped leaves in a rosette.
 White flowers resembling asters appear in spring.
-This plant forms colonies.
+This 8" groundcover spreads and is perfect for your sun to part shade areas..

 whorledmilkweed.jpeg